-Objective #8: To position the Foundation for transformational growth.
+Objective #8: transformational growth.

-Background: The Foundation underwent a strategic planning process in 2022.
-The goal was to launch the new strategic plan in 2022, which coincides with a significant milestone - the Foundation's 15th year of operation.
+Background: The Foundation underwent a strategic planning process in 2022, which coincided with a significant milestone - the Foundation's 15th year of operation.

-The Board of Directors met in Quebec City on April 26-27, 2022, to shape a renewed strategic vision and action plan for the Foundation.
-The renewed strategy is focused on transformational growth and will guide the Foundation's direction and priorities for the next five years.
-The main components are to seek additional federal funding and to strengthen partnership relationships.
+The Board of Directors recognized the need to shape a renewed strategic vision and action plan for the Foundation.
+The renewed strategy is focused on transformational growth and to guide the Foundation's direction and priorities for the next five years.
+The main components are seeking additional federal funding to increase the trust fund capacity to fund more conservation projects, strengthening partnerships to improve conservation action and increase the Foundation's role as a vital agent of salmon conservation, and planning succession for the Board.